hyprwm/hyprland-wiki/content/useful-utilities/clipboard-managers.md

 - [`cliphist`](https://github.com/sentriz/cliphist) - Utilizes Wayland with `wl-clipboard` and can store text, images and any binary data.
 - [`clipman`](https://github.com/chmouel/clipman) - Utilizes Wayland with `wl-clipboard` support and stores text only.
 - [`clipvault`](https://github.com/rolv-apneseth/clipvault) - Utilizes Wayland with `wl-clipboard` and can store text, images and any binary data.
-  Alternative to `cliphist` with a couple extra features (e.g. max age for entries, min/max entry length).
+  Alternative to `cliphist` with a couple extra features (e.g., max age for entries, min/max entry length).
 - [`clipse`](https://github.com/savedra1/clipse) - Utilizes Wayland with `wl-clipboard` and supports text and images.
   Accessible via a TUI that can be bound to a floating window in your Hyprland config.
   Features include custom themes, image/text previews, multi-select, pinned items, auto-paste, sensitive content handling and more.